qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 will get lost.

 If the datasource of the layer is a database (PostGIS or Spatialite for example), you can save your layer style inside a table of the database.
-Just clic on :guilabel:` Save Style` comboxbox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an ui file and if the style is a default style.
+Just click on :guilabel:` Save Style` comboxbox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an ui file and if the style is a default style.
 When loading a layer from the database, if a style already